How long should a workout be?

 3) The Main Exercise of The Day

 After the warm-up sets, you should be at the working weight of your main exercise.
-Again, this is supposed to be the heaviest/most difficult movement of the day.
+Again, this is supposed to be a large compound exercise that trains more than one muscle group at a time.

 Once you reach your working weight, you should have a good idea of how many sets and reps you need to accomplish.